9 Free and Affordable Things to Do in Indianapolis

 Indiana War Memorial Military Museum

-Among Indianapolis’s distinguishing characteristics is the full-throated way in which the city celebrates and honours its past – and that is very much the modus operandi of the Indiana War Memorial Military Museum.
-Located within the Indiana World War Memorial Plaza, the free-to-enter museum is dedicated to the USS Indianapolis heavy cruiser, which played a crucial role in American naval history before it sank after being torpedoed by the Japanese Navy during WWII.
-Through an assortment of exhibits and artefacts, visitors to the museum can learn all about the story of the ship and those who sailed in her.
+Among Indianapolis’s distinguishing characteristics is the full-throated way in which the city celebrates and honours its past – and that is very much the approach of the Indiana War Memorial Military Museum.
+The free-to-enter museum is dedicated to the USS Indianapolis heavy cruiser, which played a crucial role in American naval history before it sank after being torpedoed during World War II.

 Children’s Museum of Indianapolis